TomSoderling/dev-days-labs/HandsOnLab/README.md

 This will be the container where all of the child controls will go.
 Notice that we specified the children should have no space in between them.

+19.)
 Next, let's add a Button that has a binding to the **GetSpeakersCommand** that we created (see below).
 The command takes the place of a clicked handler and will be executed whenever the user taps the button.

 ```xml
 <Button Text="Sync Speakers" Command="{Binding GetSpeakersCommand}"/>
 ```

-Under the button we can display a loading bar when we are gathering data from the server.
+20.)
+Under the button we can display a loading indicator when we are gathering data from the server.
 We can use an ActivityIndicator to do this and bind to the IsBusy property we created:

 ```xml
 <ActivityIndicator IsRunning="{Binding IsBusy}" IsVisible="{Binding IsBusy}"/>
 ```

+21.)
 We will use a ListView that binds to the Speakers collection to display all of the items.
 We can use a special property called *x:Name=""* to name any control:

 ```xml
 <ListView x:Name="ListViewSpeakers"